 Other ways you might be able to reduce your liability to Inheritance Tax include taking out a life insurance policy that’s written in trust.
 Read more in our article Six ways to reduce Inheritance Tax bills.
 Bear in mind, though, that some of these options may not be suitable for you, so you should seek professional financial advice if you’re looking for specific recommendations based on your personal circumstances.
 You can find a local financial advisor on VouchedFor or Unbiased, or for more information, check out our guide How to find the right financial advisor for you.

-The annual exemption for gains on sale more than halved to £6,000 from £12,300 at the start of the 2023/24 tax year on 6 April, and will fall to £3,000 from April 2024.
+The annual exemption for capital gains more than halved to £6,000 from £12,300 at the start of the 2023/24 tax year on 6 April 2023, and has fallen again to £3,000 from April 2024.
 This is the amount you can make in profits before you pay tax on gains from selling an asset.
-Tax rates remain at 18% on any profits above your allowance, rising to 28% if you’re a higher rate taxpayer.
-Read more in our article How is my buy to let property taxed?
+Capital gains tax is charged at the rate of either 10% or 18% (the higher rate applies to residential property) for basic rate taxpayers.
+For higher or additional rate taxpayers, the rate is either 20% or 24% (for residential property – this has been reduced from 28%).

 What can you do about it?